 The short answer is: everyone.
-The Code of Ethics is applicable to all employees of ABS and its affiliates, including ABS Group of Companies (the Company).
-The Code also applies to third parties who work on behalf of the Company, such as agents, independent contractors and other non- employee representatives.
+The Code of Ethics is applicable to all personnel of ABS and its affiliates.
+The Code also applies to third parties who work on behalf of the Company, such as agents, independent contractors and other non-employee representatives.